Head to the Christmas markets

 Pick your tree

-"O Tannenbaum, o Tannenbaum, wie grün sind deine Blätter!"
-It's time to claim the tree under which you'll be gathering come December 24th, but don't be too eager to decorate it.
+“O Tannenbaum, o Tannenbaum, wie grün sind deine Blätter!”
+If you still haven't picked out a Christmas tree, don't worry.
 Traditionally, the German Christmas tree stays bare until Christmas Eve.

 The practice of bringing evergreen branches into your home dates back to pagan times but Christians in Germany first began bringing whole trees into their homes around the 16th century.